Your Mini Basket

 Marshall Uxbridge - New for 2020: the compact voice-enabled speaker (£169)

 This little powerhouse is the smallest of the voice-enabled range but has been designed to compete with the likes of the Amazon Echo and Sonos One.
 Offering stylish aesthetics, powerful stereo sound and Alexa voice control in one package for £169, this should definitely be on your shortlist.
+Marshall has also recently updated the Uxbridge to offer the Marshall Uxbridge Google Assistant-enabled version, compatible with the Google Home family of products.

 New for 2020, it also adds AirPlay 2 which might be the differentiator for any avid Apple users.